What is Double Jeopardy?

 - In a plea agreement, jeopardy attaches when the court accepts the plea.

 Once jeopardy has attached, generally you cannot be retried for the same crime.
 Even if the prosecution finds new evidence after you are acquitted or accept a plea, you cannot be prosecuted again on the same charge.

 Double jeopardy does not always apply when there is a mistrial.
 If the judge declares a mistrial because of jury or defense misconduct, or because the jury is unable to reach a verdict, typically the defendant will be retried.
 A retrial is less likely, however, if prosecutorial misconduct led to a mistrial.

 Consult an Orlando criminal defense lawyer

-If you have been arrested or are facing criminal charges, you need a skilled and determined criminal defense lawyer to protect your rights.
+If you have been arrested or are facing criminal charges, you need a skilled and determined Orlando criminal lawyer to protect your rights.
 The knowledgeable criminal defense lawyers of The Baez Law Firm have extensive experience representing clients charged with all types of crimes in Orlando, Miami, Tampa, and throughout Florida.
 Contact The Baez Law Firm for a consultation today.